-2017 - Right for today

-- We are delivering some but still developing modern and digital services across the Council. - We work well with our Partners and Communities but we could be better connected in terms of processes, systems and sharing data and assets. - We have a mind set that the Council should directly provide services for our communities. - Very few service areas have a mix of service providers. - We are at the start of our journey in changing mind sets to help communities to do more to provide services for themselves. - Our performance has been challenged by scrutiny bodies. - Our employees are focused on delivering a good service for our customers.
+2017 - Right for today 2022 - Better in the future We are delivering some but still developing modern and digital services across the We are a fully modern & digital Council.
+Council.
+We have fully connected services with our Partners a We work well with our Partners and Communities but we could be better connected in We deliver services differently with a mix of services terms of processes, systems and sharing data and assets.
+Community and others.
+We have a mind set that the Council should directly provide services for our communities.
+Communities will do more to provide services for the Very few service areas have a mix of service providers. • Our performance will be recognised as high quality.
+Our 'customer experience' will be regarded as innova We are at the start of our journey in changing mind sets to help communities to do as we get it right for our customers. more to provide services for themselves.
+Our performance has been challenged by scrutiny bodies.
+Our employees are focused on delivering a good service for our customers.
 Our digital processes are customer focused.
 Many of our other processes are designed based on internal Council ways of working and are not always customer centric.